 Moving to Ireland

-Ireland may be only a relatively small country found in Western Europe, but its character has awarded it global fame.
+Ireland: the small but popular destination, boasting a globally celebrated character.
 With a strong heritage and Gaelic traditions, Irish culture has spread around the world through popular festivals like St Patrick’s Day.

 Moving to Ireland offers the ideal mix of spectacular countryside and lively cities, usually all within easy reach.
-The capital Dublin is a cosmopolitan place to be, with over 500 thousand of the countries 4.8 million residents living there.
+The capital Dublin is a cosmopolitan city, home to half a million of the country’s 4.8 million residents.
 Politically the country is divided into the Republic of Ireland (commonly known as Ireland) and Northern Ireland, which is part of the United Kingdom.

-Whether you’re looking for a slick city centre apartment, student flatshare or cosy cottage in the countryside, there are plenty of options in Ireland depending on your needs and budget.
+Whether you’re looking for a slick city centre apartment, student flat-share or cosy cottage in the countryside, there are plenty of options in Ireland depending on your needs and budget.
 With both urban and rural settings available, as well as beautiful properties overlooking the coast, there are varied lifestyles on offer here.

 Within the capital and other major cities, accommodation is often apartments and terraced row housing.
 Freestanding houses, cottages and large manor homes are more likely to be found in the countryside and in smaller villages or towns.

-The cost of living remains high in Ireland and prices in Dublin are comparable to those of big cities like London and New York.
+The cost of living remains high in Ireland and prices in Dublin are comparable to those of big cities and capitals like London and New York.
 Outside of the capital, housing prices vary widely – it’s dependent on where you plan on living and what kind and size of property you are considering.

 Schooling is compulsory in Ireland from the ages of 6 to 16 and most schools are publicly funded and free to attend.
 Standards are generally very high.
 There are three levels of education: primary, secondary and higher, with students at secondary school working towards qualifications known as their ‘Leaving Certificate’.

-Although Gaelic is an official language, mostly everybody speaks in English during day to day activity.
+Although Gaelic is the official language, almost everybody speaks in English during day to day activity.
 The exceptions to that are in parts of the country known as the Gaeltacht regions in the northwest and west, where Irish is more commonly heard.

 Good to know